-We can achieve so much more together than we can on our own.
-That is why we launched our Partnership Grants in 2022.
+We can achieve so much more together than we can on our own—that’s why we launched our Partnership Grants in 2022.
 These awards, worth up to $500,000 over 2 years, support grant-making efforts at other nonprofit organizations that align with our vision and values.
-Some of these nonprofits work explicitly on ALS, while others focus on different subjects but are excited to partner with us on projects that advance the goals of both organizations.
+While some of these nonprofits work explicitly on ALS, others have a different focus but are still excited to partner with us on projects that advance the goals of both organizations.

 Awardees leverage our Partnership Grants to help grow, scale or augment their own research funding programs.
-This creates a co-funding type of collaboration that makes the program larger or more impactful than if our partners were engaging in it alone.
-These collaborations also help foster long-term working relationships, promote coordination and reduce redundancy with the goal of transforming the experience of ALS as quickly as possible.
+This builds co-funded collaborations that make the programs larger or more impactful than if our partners were pursuing them alone.
+These collaborations also help foster long-term working relationships, promote coordination and reduce redundancy so we can transform the ALS experience as quickly as possible.

 Current Partners